ytechie/msdevshow/src/render/guest/audio-instructions/index.html.md

 	![Export Audio Metadata](export-audio-metadata.png)

-1. Upload the file to Dropbox, OneDrive, or your file sharing service of choice.
-The file should be somewhere between 100-200mb for a typical episode.
-1. Send the link to [feedback@msdevshow.com](mailto:feedback@msdevshow.com)
+1. [Upload your file here](https://www.dropbox.com/request/CIWOjfTp9acewREsCrBI), or just put it somewhere we can get it.

 ### FAQ